 Unlike a lot of artists I personally know and know of, I didn’t draw a lot when I was young.
 My earliest memory was in 3rd grade when I won 2nd place at a drawing competition.
 I do remember that I loved colouring.
 I still recall the biggest set of Crayola crayons (that had a built-in sharpener!) my mom gave me.
 It was easily one of my favourite things.
 Art part aside, what I remember most about my life so far was my passion.
 I have an incessant thirst to know, experience and learn new things.
 There is just so much to this life to discover and I’m always happy to partake.

 Hmmm… Now where should I start my story… I guess I should start with my two and a half year stint in the corporate world.
 It was one of those things I “needed” to experience.
 Besides, I had dreams of becoming an expatriate, getting sent to places for training and/or knowledge transfers.
 All I can say about this is: it’s funny how people’s perspective change given some time.
 Hah!
 (And you can bet that it will go on for the rest of our lives.)
 I’m definitely NOT saying my experience was bad.
 Not at all.
-I had a good amount of fun – learned a lot of new things and met a slew of different people.
+I had fun – learned a lot of new things and met a slew of different people.
 I just realized halfway through my stay that corporate was not for me.
 My job, un-fun as it had become, already took a major chunk of my waking time.
 The free time I had left was a struggle to distribute amongst family, friends and myself.
 Oh, did I mention that a good percentage was spent on catching up on sleep?
 I remember going to Boracay with my sisters and slept probably half the vacation off.
 Who does that??!?!?
 Nope, I didn’t want to be that person.
 Not anymore – which means my dreams of traveling business class to places near and far just went down the drain.
 Just like that.
 My life, as I knew it, was “over” and – instigated the question of purpose and meaning.

 So, I quit a stable and secure job for the “uncertain” and actively went on a journey to “self-discovery” – where I reflected on my interests, my values, my purpose.
 What was it that was going to make me feel whole?
 What was it that was going to make me truly happy?
 It led me to multiple rewarding pursuits that didn’t quite last as I had expected which left me confused, lost and on the brink of losing my sanity.
 That passion that I always thought I had was slipping through my fingers….